Clay C is mentioned in or commented on 24 posts, which ranks #27 overall for people. They are most often associated with these...

 The best part of having a test one day is not going to class the next.
 So Monday night I rallied up the roommates for a par-tay or Milton Bradley proportions.
 Earlier in the day me and Todd went to Wal-Mart and purchased Yahtzee and Pictionary.
 We then invited Doug and Nicole, as well as our friend Fucking Frank to play some drunken Pictionary.
 Frank doesn't drink anymore and Nicole wasn't drinking that night, so it wasn't completely drunken, but it was completely fun.
 We played for hours.
 Whenever somebody won, we'd just start over.
 Me and Frank ended up winning, technically, since we won 2/4 games, but I'd have to say there were no losers that night.
 We all had a very good time.

 After everyone left, me and Todd sat up playing some Drinking Yahtzee.
-Then I decided I was hungry so I called Clay and made him come pick me up and take me Taco Cabana.
+Then I decided I was hungry so I called Clay and made him come pick me up and take me to Taco Cabana.
 I think it was around 1am and he was working on a paper or something, but that wasn't important.
 What was important was my two chicken soft tacos.
 Damn skippy.
 Anyway, I didn't go to class on Tuesday (or today, shhh) because its completely worthless to go, and I just sat around all day.
 Did nothing spectacular.

 Today I went to Texadelphia for Christine's 21st birthday ...
 HAPPY BIRTHDAY CHRISTINE!!!
 If you haven't got anything better to do, click there and send her a friendly birthday IM.
 I'm sure she'll be thrilled to hear from a loyal Sidesho-Viewer.